Return to WIND

 Assistive Technology (AT) may be a device or solution that enhances an individual's ability to live, play, or work independently.
 AT can take the form of a device, tool, or adaptation that supports a person when participating in everyday activities and settings.

-Assistive Technology may include simple, homemade adaptations such as duct tape, dual lockTM, velcro®, dycem® or can be as complex as high-tech augmentative or alternative communication systems.
+Assistive Technology may include simple, homemade adaptations such as duct tape, dual lockTM, velcro®, dycem® or can be as complex as high-tech augmentative and alternative communication systems.
 AT may also include low-tech aids for daily living like modified sports and recreation equipment, special keyboards, vision aids, assistive listening devices, adapted or enhanced telephones, home modifications, wheelchairs, scooters, and many other products.

-Augmentative Alternative Communication (AAC) includes any device, system, or method that improves an individual’s ability to communicate effectively.
+Augmentative and Alternative Communication (AAC) includes any device, system, or method that improves an individual’s ability to communicate effectively.

 Many different types of individuals can benefit from AAC including: individuals who have a few words or sounds, individuals who have difficulties coordinating the movements necessary to produce sounds, individuals who have had a stroke and struggle with coming up with the right word, and those who have difficulties with their vocal cords causing limited or no voice.
-For some speech can be very frustrating as they know what they want to say but are unable to make the right movements for speech to happen.
+For some, speech can be very frustrating as they know what they want to say, but are unable to make the right movements for speech to happen.
 Even if the individual is already receiving speech and/or language therapy, they can still benefit from AAC!

 AAC devices range from no-tech to low-tech to high-tech.
 Examples of no-tech devices may include choice boards, activity boards, sign language, and Picture Communication Exchange®(PECS).
 Low-tech devices are those of which require a power source and are easy to program.
 Examples of low-tech devices include Big Mac® switches that provide voice-output once activated, and Go-Talk,® Tech Talk,® and SuperTalker® devices which combine picture symbols with programmable voice output.
 High-tech devices require extensive training to program and maintain the device.
 Examples of companies that manufacture high-tech communication devices include: Prentke Romich, DynaVox, and Saltillo amongst several others.
 Individuals often use a combination of no-tech, low-tech, and high-tech devices in order to meet needs and social expectations.
 By using a multimodal approach to communication, the message becomes clearer, and individuals often experience a decrease in frustration because they have an alternative way to communicate without spoken words.

 Our staff is here to serve you with a broad range of services.
 We believe that persons with disabilities have the same rights and opportunities as other citizens.
-If you are seeking information, inquiring about an AT and/or AAC Assessment, need help locating funding sources, or want to ask about short-term device loans, device demonstrations, technical assistance, or how to contact AT vendors, visit us at the WATR Lab.
+If you are seeking information, inquiring about an AT Assessment, need help locating funding sources, or want to ask about short-term device loans, device demonstrations, technical assistance, or how to contact AT vendors, visit us at the WATR Lab.
 Our lab is located on the first floor of the University of Wyoming Health Sciences building.
 You may also call 1-888-989-9463 (toll free) or 1-800-908-7011 (TTY).